intel-lab-lkp/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 ==================

 The DAX hardware operates only on physical addresses.
-Therefore, it is not aware of virtual memory mappings and the discontiguities that may exist in the physical memory that a virtual buffer maps to.
+Therefore, it is not aware of virtual memory mappings and the discontinuities that may exist in the physical memory that a virtual buffer maps to.
 There is no I/O TLB or any scatter/gather mechanism.
 All buffers, whether input or output, must reside in a physically contiguous region of memory.